I commenced learning Kinesiology in 2003 and formalised my qualification in 2014 gaining my Advanced Diploma in Kinesiology.

 In addition to my Kinesiology qualifications I also have Post Graduate Certificate in Preventive Medicine as an extension to my Bachelor of Applied Science – Nursing qualification.

-This son was able to read individual letters and numbers as a 2 year old.
-At the end of Year 1 as a 6 year old, he only had 1/3 of the 100 sight words expected to by the end of Year 1.
-He was unable to phonics and blends to understand the written word yet in one assessment achieved a score that put him on the 99.7 percentile for problem solving skills.
-In other words, only 0.3 of the world did better than him.
+This son was able to read individual letters and numbers as a 2-year-old.
+At the end of Year 1 as a 6-year-old, he only had 1/3 of the expected 100 sight words by the end of Year 1.
+He was unable to comprehend phonics and blends to read the written word yet in one assessment achieved a score that put him on the 99.8 percentile for problem solving skills.
+In other words, only 0.2 of the world did better than him in problem solving.

-We were fortunate to access an in-home 12 month program of dietary changes, supplements and kinesiology in the break between him finishing Year 1 and starting Year 2.
-Within several weeks, he was no longer dyslexic, his verbal dyspraxia was only evident to me when he was tired and his autistic behaviour was more manageable.
+We were fortunate to access an in-home 12-month program from the US that included minor dietary changes, few supplements and kinesiology.
+We commenced the program in the break between him finishing Year 1 and starting Year 2.
+Within several weeks, he was no longer dyslexic, his verbal dyspraxia was only evident to me when he was tired and his autistic behaviour was more manageable and most people now, know he’s quirky but don’t consider him autistic.
 This taught me to never limit the potential for things to improve!
-He now has a tertiary English qualification as a Professional Screen Writer and lives independently 1,000s of km from home.
+He now has a tertiary English qualification as a Professional Screen Writer and lives independently 1,000s of km from his childhood home.

-My nursing experience has been in both the hospital environment and community and in the last 12 years predominantly in General Practice as a Practice Nurse delivering Primary Health Care.
-This experience has given me a very clear understanding of the lifestyle diseases that dominate the health system and how Kinesiology can assist the motivated individual to take control of their health in conjunction with mainstream health providers.
+My nursing experience has been in both the hospital environment and community over more than 30yr.
+This work history has given me a very clear understanding of the lifestyle diseases that dominate the health system and how Kinesiology can assist the motivated individual to take control of their health in conjunction with mainstream health providers.
 Kinesiology will support the end goal that your GP or Specialist is working towards.